ufs-community/ufs-srweather-app/docs/UsersGuide/source/Glossary.rst

 .. glossary::

+   advect
+      To transport substances in the atmostphere by :term:`advection`.

+   advection
+      According to the American Meteorological Society (AMS) `definition <https://glossary.ametsoc.org/wiki/Advection>`__, advection is "The process of transport of an atmospheric property solely by the mass motion (velocity field) of the atmosphere."
+In common parlance, advection is movement of atmospheric substances that are carried around by the wind.

    CCPA
       Climatology-Calibrated Precipitation Analysis (CCPA) data.
 This data is required for use of the METplus verification suite within the SRW App.
 The most recent 8 days worth of data are publicly available and can be accessed `here <https://ftp.ncep.noaa.gov/data/nccf/com/ccpa/prod/>`__.